azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Analyzed the bit error rate performance curve of the transmitting antenna under the independent Rayleigh channel, compare with the curve of the single transmitting-receiving antenna under the same conditions.
   * Simulated using two transmitted antennas to transmit in order to get the spatial diversity gain, used one receiving antenna to receive signals.
   * Arrived the result that the bit error rate has been significantly decreased after using space-time block codes.

-* Order Analysis
-  * Performed anomaly detection and trend analysis on analyte orders with 40 million records using Fast Fourier transform and rolling bands.
-  * Identified analytes with abnormal number of orders, allowing hospitals to examine name trends and potentially reduce redundant tests.
-  * Implemented Bhattacharyya distance algorithm on value distribution to search for duplicate analyte with different names in Python.
-  * Generated interactive visualization for analyte ordering in analyte name groups with matplotlib, Dash, and Plot.ly visualization tools.

-* Grouping Web Application
-  * Designed a single page web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap.
-  * Communicated product design and project progress biweekly with stakeholders in person, incorporating feedback in an agile manner.
-  * Reduced 40% data preparation time for future data science projects by generating 100% accurate analyte groupings.
-  * Built a relational database in MySQL and handled queries through Object Relational Models with Python and SQLAlchemy
-  * Created REST APIs to handle database requests and conducted unit test with Python Unittest framework.

 Skills